kwadwoasante/fem-qr/README.md

 ### Useful resources

-- [Resource 1](https://tailwindcss.com/) - This helped me in styling the webpage without writing much CSS.
+- [TailwindCSS](https://tailwindcss.com/) - This helped me in styling the webpage without writing much CSS.
 You do need to know CSS to understand what tailwind does under the hood though.

 ## Author